Anxiety can sometimes get stuck in a loop. This loop can start with a physical sensation, a thought, or a feeling.

 You will need to print off the worksheet or download it to a computer or laptop to complete this activity.

-We have created an example to help you.
-The example shows how in a certain situation, in this case a job interview, safety behaviours can lead to wanting to avoid situations and actually increase anxiety.
+We have created an example involving a job interview to help you.
+The example shows how safety behaviours can lead to wanting to avoid situations and actually increase anxiety.